aerix-nl/nota/README.md

 are still quite some shortcomings and bugs (none that aren't likely to be fixed in the near future).
 That said, we've been able to use Nota in production environments already.
-If you take care to test your setup, verify the results and can live with some flaws, you should be fine.
+If you take care to test your setup, verify the results and can live with some workarounds, you should be fine.
 Consider the current version a showcase of the potential of this tech stack and the future of Nota.
 Here's some things to take into account:

 #### No clickable hyperlinks
 Even though WebKit supports this, due to a